Webinar on the Medicare PFS Final Rule. Sign up.

 1. Enhanced Communication Opportunities

 The patient must be able to communicate with their care team and their provider through multiple methods, including secure messaging, email, Internet, patient portal, or phone.
 Providers should also be able to review and evaluate pre-recorded images or videos from patients.
-Practices must also offer digital communication options that can provide a clinical decision, like virtual check-ins or e-visits.
+Practices must offer digital communication options that can provide a clinical decision, like virtual check-ins or e-visits.

 1. Patient Population-Level Management